-When building out your Prediction Audience to fine-tune the kind of use you want your model trained against, you might encounter this message notifying you your Prediction Audience has too few users.
+When building out your Prediction Audience to fine-tune the kind of use you want your model trained against, you might encounter this message notifying you your Prediction Audience has too few users:

+If your Prediction Audience definition is too strict, you might not have a large enough pool of both historic and active users to work with.
 To fix this, you will need to either change the number of days and type of attributes used in this definition and/or switch up the actions that define churn.

 If your Prediction Audience continues to be a problem even after switching up your definitions, you may have too few users to support this optional feature.
 We would suggest trying to build a prediction without the extra layers and filters instead.

-Prediction Audience Size is too Big
+Prediction audience size is too big

-Prediction has Poor Quality
+Prediction has poor quality

-Listed below are some questions to ask yourself as you set up Predictive Churn.
+The following lists some questions to ask yourself as you set up Predictive Churn.
 Machine learning models are only as good as the data that trains them, so having good data hygiene practices and understanding what goes into the model will make a big difference.

 - What high-value actions lead to retention and loyalty?